 At Williamsville North, he began a program of dance instruction taught by a professional choreographer as part of physical education class to teach tap, jazz and ballet to interested students for preparation for performance in the school’s musicals.
 This unique and popular program still exists today, twelve years after his retirement.

-Since coming to the Villages, Bill has appeared in fifteen Broadway book musicals, including eight performances for the Villages Musical Theatre Company.
-Those included appearing as Charlie Davenport in “Annie Get Your Gun”, Billy Flynn in “Chicago”, Jigger Cragin in “Carousel”, and Lank Hawkins in "Crazy For You", and, most recently, Franz Liebkind in "The Producers"
+Since coming to the Villages, Bill has appeared in seventeen Broadway book musicals, including nine performances for the Villages Musical Theatre Company.
+Those included appearing as Charlie Davenport in “Annie Get Your Gun”, Billy Flynn in “Chicago”, Jigger Cragin in “Carousel”, Lank Hawkins in "Crazy For You", and, most recently, Franz Liebkind in "The Producers"

 Roles with other Villages performing companies have included Julian Marsh in “42nd Street” , Cliff in "Cabaret" and Tevye in “Fiddler on the Roof”.
 He has also performed with Smash Productions, Dance Fusion and Broadway Bound Players.